Negative Conclusion from Affirmative Premisses

 Inferring a negative conclusion in a syllogistic argument that has no negative premisses is a formal fallacy of categorical syllogisms.
 This is a type of rule-breaking fallacy, and the rule broken by an argument of this form is that shown just above.
 All validating forms of categorical syllogism that have a negative conclusion also have exactly one negative premiss, which can be shown by inspection of the 256 different forms of categorical syllogism.
 However, it's intuitive that if a negation appears in the conclusion then at least one premiss should be negative.
 However, this does not necessarily generalize to other systems of logic, so one should not assume that just any argument with a negative conclusion and no negative premisses commits this fallacy, that is, the fallacy applies only to categorical syllogisms.

-Also, because this is a rule-breaking fallacy, it may not be commonly committed by real-life arguments.
-The Example given above is meant to be a plausible instance of the fallacy, but whatever plausibility it has may be due to the fact that its conclusion is true.
+- Because this is a rule-breaking fallacy, it may not be commonly committed by real-life arguments.
+The Example given above is meant to be a plausible instance of the fallacy, but whatever plausibility it has may be due to the fact that all of the statements in it are true.
 The Counter-Example, in contrast, is an argument with the same form that has true premisses and a false conclusion, and thus is invalid.
 An additional point to keep in mind about the Example and Counter-Example is that any categorical syllogism with two affirmative premisses and a negative conclusion commits the fallacy, not just those of this specific form.

 Similarly, there are two types of negative categorical proposition: E and O, each of which has at least one distributed term.
 If the premisses of an argument were an A and an I proposition, then only one term would be distributed in the premisses, namely, the subject term of the A proposition.
 However, since at least one of the major or minor term will be distributed in the conclusion, such an argument will either commit an illicit process or have an undistributed middle, that is, if the term distributed in the A premiss is distributed in the conclusion, then the middle term must be undistributed.
 Whereas, if the middle term is distributed in the premisses, then either the major term or both terms of the conclusion will be undistributed in the premisses but distributed in the conclusion.